Souvik2730/market-manipulation-detection/Readme.md

 ---

+## ⚠️ Disclaimer
+This project is intended **solely for educational and research purposes**.
+It does **not** constitute financial or investment advice.
+Stock market investments involve risks, and you should conduct your own research or consult a qualified financial advisor before making any trading or investment decisions.

+---

 ## ⭐ How to Support
 If you found this project helpful, please **star this repository** on GitHub.
 Your support motivates me to create more projects!